“Science is a way of thinking much more than it is a body of knowledge”

 - Continuous improvement is achieved through a whole school culture of, and commitment to, creativity, engagement and professionalism.

-Our carefully sequenced five-year Science curriculum will assist students in developing the scientific knowledge and skills they need to understand local, national and global issues and be equipped for future Science learning or careers.
-Our curriculum will cover the National Curriculum requirements and further extend students learning experiences.
-Through their studies, students will be exposed to the wealth of science-linked careers and opportunities in the International, National and local arenas, hence supporting their pride in themselves and their community.
+Our five-year Science curriculum will assist students in developing the scientific knowledge and skills they need to understand local, national and global issues and be equipped for future Science learning or careers.
+Through their studies, students will be exposed to the wealth of science-linked careers and opportunities in the local area, hence supporting their pride in themselves and their community.

 In addition to its practical applications, learning science is a valuable pursuit in its own right.
 Students will experience the joy of scientific discovery and nurture their natural curiosity about the world around them.
 In doing this, they will develop critical and creative thinking skills and challenge themselves to identify questions, apply new knowledge, explain science phenomena and draw evidence-based conclusions using scientific methods.
 The wider benefits of this scientific literacy are well established, including giving students the capability to investigate the world around them and the way it has and will change as a result of human activity.